pmbmc/awsgluedocs/docs/README.md

         a.
 Have your Glue jobs defined in JSON and managed by your cicd process.
         b.
 Attach SLA's to your pipeline.
         c.
-Wait for a b2b source to arrive and process it in an application and run a pipeline based on the outcome.
+Wait for a file source to arrive, process it in an application and run a Glue Job based on the outcome.
         d.
 Attach prior and post dependancy steps to your pipeline for a fully encompassed view of your environment.
         e.
 A single reference point for the entire lifecycle of your data, from creation to analytics.